Covid 19 advice for visitors

 – Please wash your hands when you arrive and use the hand sanitiser we’ve provided throughout the museum.
 Hydroalcoholic gel will be provided at the entrance.

-– Masks are now mandatory (unless you are exempt due to health conditions) as of 08 August
+– Masks are now mandatory (unless you are exempt due to health conditions)

 – We have installed a splash-screen at our admission desk where you show your pre-booked ticket